javers/javers.github.io/documentation/index.md

 ---

 <h2 id="what-is-javers">What is JaVers</h2>
-JaVers is a lightweight java library for **auditing** changes in your data.
+JaVers is a lightweight, fully open-source Java library for **auditing** changes in your data.

 We all use Version Control Systems for source code, so why not use a specialized framework to provide an audit trail of your Java objects (entities, POJO, data objects)?